 Themed days are also planned annually, which include Black History Month, Enterprise Week, Anti-Bullying Week as well as charity fundraising opportunities, which include Children in Need, Comic Relief, Sports Relief.

 There are a range of roles and responsibilities that promote the key values of our PSCHE curriculum.
-These include: Learning Mentor School Councillors Year 6 House Captain Year 6 Sports Captain Year 6 Playground Pals Reading Buddies In class monitors Assembly monitors Eco-monitors Librarians
+These include: Community Ambassadors Year 6 House Captains Year 6 Sports Captains Year 6 Playground Pals Reading Buddies In class monitors Assembly monitors